-But, that doesn’t mean it’s not effective when done right.
+However, that doesn’t mean it’s not effective when done right.

 Other than collaborating with celebrities, small and micro-influencers can be a great choice.
 In fact, they provide an even greater ROI.
 Their audiences might be smaller but are very loyal and engaged.
-In the case of pharmaceutical influencer marketing, the ideal ambassadors are people who are personally involved in the issue.
+In the case of pharma influencer marketing, the ideal ambassadors are people who are personally involved in the issue.

 Following suit, Merck is an example of a brand that partnered with celebrity influencer Mandy Moore, as well as influencers with smaller followings, such as dentist and photographer Tiffany Nguyen and rock climber Emily Harrington on their Her Life.
 Her Adventures. campaign.

-- Someone whose experience mirrors their own.
+- whose experience mirrors their own

-- Someone who people can relate to on a personal level, as their lifestyles might have been affected or changed in a similar manner due to a medical concern.
+- who people can relate to on a personal level, as their lifestyles might have been affected or changed in a similar manner due to a medical concern.

 People are more trusting towards influencers who they feel have a valid reason to sponsor a certain product and can easily empathize with.
 It’s all about storytelling and creating an emotional connection with the audience.